 When the session is complete, you can close the viewer window on your computer.
 To ensure that the session is disconnected on the customer side, ask them to tap the icon to re-open the SOS app on their iOS device and click the “Disconnect” button to disconnect from the session.
 This will also end the AirPlay session.

-Learn more and get started with Splashtop On-Demand Support (SOS)
+Learn more and get started with Splashtop SOS

-What else can you do with Splashtop On-Demand Support?
+What else can you do with Splashtop SOS?

-Splashtop On-Demand Support is your attended support solution for Windows, Mac, iOS and Android.
+Splashtop SOS is your attended support solution for Windows, Mac, iOS, Android, and Chrome OS.
 It is a great way for help desk, support, and IT professionals to remotely access iPhones, iPads, computers, and other mobile devices to assist customers and a great alternative to vnc servers.
 SOS is completely cross-device and works across multiple operating systems.